Communication overload at work: what it is and how to deal with it

-A research conducted by Joseph Ruff at Harvard University showed that 25% of employees are considerably stressed because of the plethora of information they have to deal with.
+Research by Joseph Ruff at Harvard University showed that 25% of employees are stressed because of the plethora of information they have to deal with.
 Moreover, RescueTime indicates that the average employee uses chats and emails every 6 minutes.
-This means that in a workday of 8 hours, that employee will deal with correspondence at least 80 times a day!
+This means that, in a workday of 8 hours, that employee will deal with correspondence at least 80 times a day!

-Of course, the above problems will not necessarily affect every employee all the time.
-Some may break under the pressure of their situation.
+Of course, the above problems will not necessarily affect every employee.
+Some may break under the pressure.
 Others will gather their mental strength and work as they should.
-Still, all of them will feel overloaded at work, now and then.
-Communication overload works accumulatively, so burnout signs will more likely take some time to appear.
+Still, all of them will feel overloaded at work.
+Communication overload works accumulatively, so burnout signs will appear eventually.

-Helping tips to deal with communication overload
+3 tips to deal with communication overload

 Do not sink in a pool of communication tools